VesselMenu/.github/profile/README.md

 ## Join Our Community

-We encourage you to join our [Discord Server](https://discord.gg/MnKSFFhVyT), where you can:
+We encourage you to join our [Discord](https://discord.gg/MnKSFFhVyT), where you can:

 - Get VMenu updates early!
 - Suggest Features!